Toolkit

 Why these tools exist

 Most writing software is built around the act of drafting.
 Counting, calculating, analyzing rhythm and limits: these are little jobs the drafting tools handle clumsily, if at all.
-Switching tabs to a generic web tool, dealing with ads or a signup wall, copying numbers back into your real work is small friction, but it adds up.
+Switching tabs to a generic web tool, dealing with ads or a signup wall, then copying the numbers back: that friction adds up.

 The toolkit is the answer to that.
-Each tool does one job, does it well, and stays out of the way.
+Each tool does one job: paste text, get numbers, move on.
 No upload, no account, no character cap.
 Bookmark whichever you actually use; ignore the rest.

 One thing the toolkit cannot do